Man eating breakfast foods

 • There are easy ways to incorporate food sequencing that don’t require much advanced planning, no matter what and where you eat.

 Managing your glucose is about more than just the food you eat.
-Food combining, or food sequencing, can be a great way to manage glucose spikes and another tool to use, especially when you are eating a meal that is higher in calories and carbohydrates than normal.
+Food combining, or food sequencing, can be an easy change to implement that may help manage glucose spikes and another tool to use, especially when you are eating a meal that is higher in calories and carbohydrates than normal.
 A growing body of research shows that eating foods in a specific order — known as “food sequencing” — or combining certain foods together, can have an impact on your glucose after the meal.

 What is food combining?